(Title image: Ultrasound-encoded wavefront used for optical resolution imaging with diffuse light. See publications)

 Yet, when light propagates through most biological tissues, refractive index inhomogeneities cause diffuse scattering that increases with depth.
 This poses a major challenge to optical techniques, fundamentally limiting their biomedical usefulness to thin sections or cultured cells in vitro and superficial layers of tissue in vivo.
 As a result, despite many breakthroughs enabled by advances in optical imaging and optogenetics, these techniques are still severely handicapped by scattering.

 The goal of our research is to address this challenge by developing new optical techniques based on wavefront engineering and optical time reversal.
-These approaches, in combination with functional imaging and electrophysiology, will enable us to study circuits of the brain that have thus far been inaccessible to noninvasive optical methods.
+These approaches, in combination with calcium imaging and electrophysiology, will enable us to study circuits of the brain that have thus far been inaccessible to noninvasive optical methods.